wavesplatform/docs.wavesplatform/docs/en/ride/functions/built-in-functions/exception-functions.md

 The return type of `throw` is [Nothing](/en/ride/data-types/).

 There is no exception handling in Ride: after an exception has been thrown, the script execution fails.
-The transaction can be rejected or saved on the blockchain as failed, see the [Transaction Validation](/en/blockchain/transaction/transaction-validation) article for details.
+The transaction can be either discarded or saved on the blockchain as failed, see the [Transaction Validation](/en/blockchain/transaction/transaction-validation) article for details.

 ## throw()